 This LLLT is a class 3B laser.
 It does not require formal training as a class 4 laser does.
 There are, however, instructional articles and videos online.

-They can be used on equines, humans, pets, etc. Although you feel the laser device touching the skin during treatment, the procedure is painless and noninvasive with no sound, vibration or heat.
+Cold lasers can be used on equines, humans, pets, etc. Although you feel the laser device touching the skin during treatment, the procedure is painless and noninvasive with no sound, vibration or heat.
+If you have any questions you should consult your Doctor or Veterinarian to be sure they recommend LLLT treatments.

 Cold laser therapy devices improve the microcirculation and metabolism in the treatment area, increasing blood supply to the injured tissues.
 In addition, the cold laser device further promotes wound healing by increasing the tensile strength of tissue.